ionic-team/ionic-framework/packages/ionic-angular/BREAKING.md

 ### Label Required

-Previously an `ion-label` would automatically get added to an `ion-item` if one wasn't provided.
-Now an `ion-label` should always be added if the item is used to display text.
+Previously an `ion-label` would automatically get added to an `ion-item`, `ion-item-divider` and `ion-list-header` if one wasn't provided.
+Now an `ion-label` should always be added if the component is used to display text.

 ```html
 <ion-item>